-Procedures Description Performed
+Procedures

-School Districts, County Offices of Education, and Charter Schools:

-California Clean Energy Jobs Act

-After/Before School Education and Safety Program

-Not Applicable1

-Not Applicable2

-Proper Expenditure of Education Protection Account Funds

-Unduplicated Local Control Funding Formula Pupil Counts

-Yes

-Local Control and Accountability Plan

-Yes

-Independent Study-Course Based Immunizations

-Not Applicable3 Not Applicable4

-Educator Effectiveness

-Expanded Learning Opportunities Grant (ELO-G)

-Yes

-Career Technical Education Incentive Grant (CTEIG)

-Not Applicable5

-Transitional Kindergarten Yes

-Charter Schools:

-Attendance Yes

-Mode of Instruction

-Yes

-Nonclassroom-Based Instruction/Independent Study

-Yes

-Determination of Funding for Nonclassroom-Based Instruction Not Applicable6

-Annual Instructional Minutes - Classroom Based Yes

-Charter School Facility Grant Program Not Applicable7

-Not Applicable1: The School did not have any expenditures for California Clean Energy Jobs Act in the year under audit or a completed project between 12 and 15 months prior to any month in the audit year.
+Flocedules Description Performed School Districts, County Offices of Education, and Charter Schools: Yes Proposition 28 Arts and Music in Schools Yes After/Before School Education and Safety Program Not Applicable 1 Proper Expenditure of Education Protection Account Funds Yes Unduplicated Local Control Funding Formula Pupil Counts Yes Local Control and Accountability Plan Yes Independent Study-Course Based Not Applicable 2 Immunizations Not Applicable 3 Educator Effectiveness Yes Expanded Learning Opportunities Grant (ELO-G) Yes Career Technical Education Incentive Grant (CTEIG) Not Applicable 4 Expanded Learning Opportunities Program Yes Transitional Kindergarten Yes Charter Schools: Attendance Yes Mode of Instruction Yes Nonclassroom-Based Instruction/Independent Study Yes Determination of Funding for Nonclassroom-Based Instruction Not Applicable 5 Annual Instructional Minutes - Classroom Based Yes Charter School Facility Grant Program Not Applicable 6

-Not Applicable2: The School did not operate an after or before school program component of this grant.
+Not Applicable1: The School did not operate an after or before school program component of this grant.

-Not Applicable3: The School did not report ADA pursuant to Education Code section 51749.5.
+Not Applicable2: The School did not report ADA pursuant to Education Code section 51749.5.

-Not Applicable4: The School did not have any charter school subject to audit of immunizations as listed in the California Department of Public Health (CDPH) website as listed in the 2022-2023 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
+Not Applicable3: The School did not have any charter school subject to audit of immunizations as listed in the California Department of Public Health (CDPH) website as listed in the 2023-2024 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.

-Not Applicable5: The School did not receive a CTEIG allocation for the audit year.
+Not Applicable4: The School did not receive a CTEIG allocation for the audit year.

-Not Applicable6: The School did not report more than 20% of its ADA as generated through nonclassroom-based instruction (independent study).
+Not Applicable5: The School did not report more than 20% of its ADA as generated through nonclassroom-based instruction (independent study).

-Not Applicable7: The School did not receive Charter School Facility Grant Program funding for the year audited.
+Not Applicable6: The School did not receive Charter School Facility Grant Program funding for the year audited.